-The good news is that colas and energy drinks have specific amounts of caffeine added to them, so it's easier to know how much caffeine is in them.
+The amount of caffeine in your favorite beverage is not as obvious as you might think.
+Coffee, tea, yerba mate, and chocolate all naturally contain varying amounts of caffeine.
+By comparison, colas and energy drinks have specific amounts of caffeine added to them, so it's easier to know how much caffeine is in them.

 Caffeine in Coffee

 Many factors influence caffeine levels in coffee, so the amounts for each drink can vary widely.
 However, this general guide can help you determine approximately how much caffeine is in your coffee drink.